penrose/penrose/tutorial/tutorial-p2.md

 ## :page_facing_up: Style
 The style program will be the most complex part, and you will see that it is normally this way developing with Penrose.
 In this example, we introduce a new keyword `ensure`, which allows you to constrain certain aspects of certain shapes.

 Recall that we learned about predicates that are defined in `.dsl` and used in `.sub`, and now we need to define the visual definition of the predicate.
-To visually represent a set is a subset of another set is through drawing a smaller circle that is entirely inside a bigger circle.
 To show that A is a subset of B, we need the following visual characterstics:
 * A's circle needs to be smaller than B's circle
 * A's circle needs to be contained within B'c circle (their borders should not be intersecting in any way)
 * A's circle is on top of B's circle